emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

 git commit -m "Deploy to $CIRCLE_PROJECT_USERNAME/$CIRCLE_PROJECT_REPONAME.git:master via CircleCI" PUSH_STATUS=$(git push origin master 2>&1)

-# Update the Slack notification message so I know whether this deploy occurred or not
+# Write a brief message to output to Slack so I know whether this deploy occurred or not
 if [[ $PUSH_STATUS == "Everything up-to-date" ]]; then
   m="Nothing to commit to \`master\` branch.
 Deploy to GitHub Pages was *skipped*" else